semaphoreci-demos/semaphore-demo-javascript/README.md

 and therefore could be run in parallel.

  - Deploy
-   - Deploy client - commit and push build into gh-pages branch to deploy on Github
+   - Deploy client - commit and push build into Google Cloud Storage bucket
    - Deploy server
       - Deploy server to k8s, pdate k8s deployment using deployment config
       - Tag container if all went well